LOW DEPOSITS UNTIL 28th FEBRUARY

 Explore the teeming, colourful cities of Delhi, Agra and Jaipur on this superb-value Indian holiday.
 Step into a landscape said to have inspired Kipling as you spend two nights 'on safari' in Ranthambhore National Park, the home of the legendary Tigers of Ranthambhore, and see the Red Fort, the Palace of the Winds and the awe-inspiring Taj Mahal.
 It's the perfect introduction to one of the world's most fascinating and alluring destinations.

-India - Tigers & the Taj Mahal Tour Highlights
+India - Tigers and the Taj Mahal Tour Highlights

-- Discover the sights and sounds of New Delhi
+- The sights and sounds of New Delhi

-- See the historic Red Fort, the India Gate war memorial and the ruins of the Quwwat-ul-Islam Mosque
+- The historic Red Fort, the India Gate war memorial and the ruins of the Quwwat-ul-Islam Mosque

-- Take a rickshaw ride through famous Old Delhi
+- Taking a rickshaw ride through Old Delhi

-- Enjoy a guided tour of Agra, India's city of love
+- A guided tour of Agra, India's city of love

-- See and photograph the magical Taj Mahal, a UNESCO World Heritage Centre
+- The magical Taj Mahal, a UNESCO World Heritage Centre

-- Go in search of Ranthambhore's tigers on two included safaris
+- Searching for Ranthambhore's tigers on two included safaris

-- Explore the ramparts, gates and cobbled paths of Amer's Amber Fort
+- Exploring the ramparts, gates and cobbled paths of Amer's Amber Fort

-- Enjoy dinner with a local family in Jaipur
+- Dinner with a local family in Jaipur

-- Stay in traditional tented accommodation at Vanaashrya
+- Staying in traditional tented accommodation at Vanaashrya

 - Enjoy a camel cart ride and an Indian cookery demonstration

-- Eight nights' dinner, bed and breakfast accommodation in a series of four- and five-star standard hotels in Delhi, Jaipur and Ranthambhore (two nights each), and Agra and Vanaashrya (one night each)
+- Eight nights' dinner, bed and breakfast accommodation in a series of four-star and five-star standard hotels in Delhi (2 nights), Agra (1), Ranthambhore (2), Jaipur (2) and Vanaashrya (1)

-- Return flights from your chosen airport to Delhi
+- Return flights from your chosen UK airport to Delhi

 - Comfortable, air-conditioned coach travel and transfers